playfulprogramming/playfulprogramming/content/20jasper/posts/javascript-holes-and-tolls/index.md

 [10, 10, 10, 10, 10, 10, 10, 10, 10, 10]
 ```

 The elements kind is `HOLEY_SMI_ELEMENTS` here, meaning the engine marked this array as potentially missing elements.
 Here, an array with holes is created and then filled.
-You may think it should be packed again, but once an array is holey, there's no going back
+You may think it should be packed again, but once an array is holey, there's no going back.

 Now what about the latter option?